Logistic and other regressions#

 num_samples, num_features = X.shape

-# Priors for the coefficients
+# priors for the coefficients

 alpha = numpyro.sample("alpha", dist.Normal(0, 1))